 “Our study follows a simple question: How do tropical rainforests evolve?”
 Monica Carvalho, botanist and lead author of the study, said in a press release.
 “The lesson learned here is that under rapid disturbances —geologically speaking— tropical ecosystems do not just bounce back; they are replaced, and the process takes a really long time.”

 The team, working at the Smithsonian Tropical Research Institute (STRI) in Panama, wanted to understand how tropical rainforests behave after significant ecological disturbances.
-The Chicxulub impact presented an ideal case study for this scenario; it is estimated that the event wiped out around 45% of all the plants in the area it hit (today’s Colombia), and had a profound effect on the entire globe beyond that.
+The Chicxulub impact presented an ideal case study for this scenario; it is estimated that the event wiped out around 45% of all the plants in the area it hit (today’s Mexico), and had a profound effect on the entire globe beyond that.